Endurance riding: American Endurance Ride Conference

 The majority of American endurance rides are sanctioned by the American Endurance Ride Conference (AERC), founded in 1972 as a governing body for long-distance riding.
 AERC's motto is "To finish is to win."
 Though the first horse and rider to finish the race are technically the winner, the majority of AERC riders aim for a "completion" rather than a placing.
 As with human marathon running, many riders will participate to improve their horse's personal best performance and consider finishing the distance with a proper vet completion record to be a "win".
 In addition, each distance race has a time limit.
 For example, a fifty-mile ride must be completed within twelve hours and the hundred mile ride competitors have twenty-four for completion credit.
 The majority of competitors are amateurs that participate in endurance as a hobby rather than a profession, generally owning a small number of horses and riding them themselves.
 More competitive riders race for Top 10 placings, but the horse's welfare is still a top priority and putting a horse's health at risk for the sake of competition is heavily frowned upon.

-Traditional endurance ride distances range from 50–100 miles.
-The most common distance is 50 miles, though longer distances 75 and 100 miles are also completed in one day.
+Traditional endurance ride distances range from 50–100 mi.
+The most common distance is 50 miles, though longer distances 75 mi and 100 miles are also completed in one day.
 Occasionally, 2-day 100-mile rides are offered, where the same rider and horse complete 50 miles each day for two consecutive days and receive credit for a 100-mile ride (competitors must sign up for the 100-mile ride and complete both days in order to receive credit).
 Elevator rides allow competitors to sign up for a shorter distance with the option to increase to a higher mileage offered on the same day.
-Multi-day rides, with multiple endurance rides on at least consecutive days and totaling at least 155 miles, usually offer their awards to recognize horses who successfully complete all days of the ride.
+Multi-day rides, with multiple endurance rides on at least consecutive days and totaling at least 155 mi, usually offer their awards to recognize horses who successfully complete all days of the ride.
 These rides can be just as demanding, if not more, on a horse and rider team than a single-day 100-mile ride and highlight the exceptional care, preparation, and commitment of a horse and rider team.
 While the majority of rides are completed in one or more loops with both the start and finish lines are located in base camp, Pioneer rides (like Tevis) are point-to-point rides where riders start in one location and finish in another.
 Some riders compete with the assistance of a crew in camp that usually consist of friends, family, or fellow riders.
 However, the majority of riders compete on their own and riders generally provide assistance to one another as needed.